United-In-Unity/escape/README.md

 # CS4700 Game Development Final Project
 ## Current Progress:
-* Have a capsule that can jump once and move on the platform freely
+* Have a cube with legs that can jump once and move on the platform freely
 * Main Camera follows all character movement